Navigating Holiday Breaks With Kids and Teens

 After a break from school, it can be challenging to transition back into “real” life.
 No matter how hard you try, it’s normal—and OK—to get off track during these times.

-Help your child adjust to going back to school, whether it is virtual or in person:
+Help your child adjust to going back to school:

 • Acknowledge your child’s feelings (and your own, too!) about the break coming to an end.